 GFA World also helps to ensure that a family's situation improves beyond one generation, by encouraging parents to keep their children free from the burden of work.
 Indeed, GFA sees education as important as equipment, if not more so, in bringing about long-term change.

-Currently, around 70,000 children are enrolled in GFA-supported Bridge of Hope centres, where they are helped with their schooling and holistic development.
+Currently, around 70,000 children are enrolled in GFA-supported Child Sponsorship Program centres, where they are helped with their schooling and holistic development.
 Since 2004, many others have come through this program, which also provides food and medical checkups.

 The importance of greater access to education, especially for women and girls, cannot be emphasized enough.
 Funding such efforts "isn't charity but investment, and the returns are transformational," notes activist and singer Bono in a recent opinion piece for TIME magazine in which he asserts that "poverty is sexist."

 When girls get an extra year's schooling, their wages increase by almost 12 percent, he writes.
 Closing the gender gap in education could generate up to $152 billion (USD) a year for developing countries.